oaqa/FlexNeuART/README.md

 ## FlexNeuART
 Flexible classic and NeurAl Retrieval Toolkit, or shortly `FlexNeuART` (**intended pronunciation** flex-noo-art) is a substantially reworked `knn4qa` package.

 `FlexNeuART` is under active development.
 Detailed description and documentaion is to appear.
-The overview can be found in our [EMNLP workshop paper: Flexible retrieval with NMSLIB and FlexNeuART, 2020.
+The overview can be found in our EMNLP OSS workshop paper: [Flexible retrieval with NMSLIB and FlexNeuART, 2020.
 Leonid Boytsov, Eric Nyberg](https://arxiv.org/abs/2010.14848).

 Description of the `knn4qa` is given below.